 Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 12 hours.
 Do not use two doses at one time.

 What happens if I overdose?

-Grapefruit and grapefruit juice may interact with estradiol and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with estradiol and lead to unwanted side effects.
+Avoid the use of grapefruit products.

-EstroGel Pump (estradiol topical for use on skin) side effects
+EstroGel Pump side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using estradiol topical and call your doctor at once if you have:
+Call your doctor at once if you have:

 heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;